mrsrmn/MakufonSkifto/README.md

 #### I live somewhere in Asia / Europe and a 16 y.o kid.
 I'm only programming since the beginning of 2020.
 I am a proficient in Python.
 I have knowledge in Dart and C# too.
 I am currently learning how to make web apps with Flask.

+My Discord Account:
+* MakufonSkifto#1414

 ## Works
 * [Meon](https://top.gg/bot/713066005911568424) Discord Bot
 * https://pypi.org/user/MakufonSkifto My PyPI Profile
 (Most of my works are private)

-You can reach me by my Discord account anytime!
-* MakufonSkifto#1414

 Check my website out too!
 * https://makufonskifto.wtf/